The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Conclusions

 \section{Conclusions}

 To summarize, in this article we have presented a thorough analysis of how higher-order terms in the external potential and the magnetic field take effect in the MAGIC scheme.
+While most of our discussion was phrased in terms of shifts of spin interaction strengths and local fields, the results can be straightforwardly applied to discrete gates by considering finite gate times and hiding qubits not involved in the gate in other internal states that are insensitive to the magnetic field.
 We have derived the effective interactions that result on top of the desired two-body interactions after a polaron transformation on the axial phonon modes.
 There are two generic main contributions: phonon--spin couplings and three-body spin--spin interaction terms.
 As we have shown through our analysis, in typical situations such higher-order terms can safely be neglected as compared to the two-body interactions, and in particular also as compared to other error sources such as deriving from fluctuations or drifts in trap frequency, microwave or laser intensity, timing precisions, heating of phonon modes, spontaneous emission, etc \cite{Barthel2023}.
-Since such interaction terms may also be desired for certain applications, e.g., quantum simulation of strongly-correlated systems or enhanced quantum-optimization schemes, we have put these values in context by giving a brief survey on existing schemes to generate exploitable three-body interactions.
+Since such interaction terms may also be desired for certain applications, e.g., quantum simulation of strongly-correlated systems or enhanced quantum-optimization schemes \cite{Nagies2025a}, we have put these values in context by giving a brief survey on existing schemes to generate exploitable three-body interactions.

 In contrast, there recently has been a proposal to utilize existing anharmonicities in the Coulomb repulsion (or explicitly engineer such anharmonicities) in order to generate noise-resilient entangling gates for trapped ions \cite{Le2024}.
 In such cases, the subleading interaction terms are unwanted error sources, whose magnitudes need to be carefully considered.